-If you have kids you can stay on a working farm, hit the theme parks in Orlando or choose one of these family adventure holidays.
+If you have kids you can hit the theme parks in Orlando or choose one of these family adventure holidays.
 If you crave white-knuckle thrills, try a rafting trip down the Grand Canyon or track grizzly bears in Alaska.

 Renting a car is the classic way to discover the States, whether you’re driving the 250-mile Blue Ridge Parkway in North Carolina or discovering the Pacific Coast Highway in California.
 It’s a great time of year to explore the South, which gets oppressively hot in summer.
 Highlights include tours of Texas, Louisiana, Alabama, Georgia and the Carolinas.